ernesto-arq/Experiments-with-entropy-and-Artificial-Intelligence/README.md

 **Overview**
-This repository contains advanced Python scripts for statistical analysis that focus on Gaussian distributions, entropy measurements in geometric contexts, and analysis of centralized data with independent and identically distributed (iid) and non-independent and non-identically distributed (non-iid) characteristics.
-These tools were developed for data scientists and researchers looking to investigate complex statistical models and data behavior in a variety of scientific and technological contexts.
+This repository contains Python scripts for statistical analysis that focus on Gaussian distributions, entropy measurements in geometric contexts, and analysis of centralized data with independent and identically distributed (iid) and non-independent and non-identically distributed (non-iid) characteristics.
+These tools were developed for data scientists and researchers looking to investigate statistical models and data behavior in a variety of scientific and technological contexts.

 **Contents**
 1. Gaussian analysis